Tech-Nest-Hub/lifequest/README.md

 ## 💡 Vision Summary

 > "LifeQuest turns your daily grind into an epic adventure.
 You are the hero — your tasks are quests, your growth is your level-up, and every day you become a stronger version of yourself."

+need to change the schema and re do this